 Teleport the VM to a different host machine or process. @todo Explain the details.
+If this method fails, the following error codes may be reported:

 • VBOX_E_INVALID_VM_STATE: Virtual machine not running or paused.

 5.20 ICursorPositionChangedEvent (IEvent)

 Note: This interface extends IEvent and therefore supports all its methods and attributes as well.